carloscdante/wherestheJIRAticket/README.md

 # Where's the JIRA Ticket? 🎫

 A utility for engineers who want to work fast and freeform, without getting asked "where's the story?" or "where's the ticket?"
-Because that's annoying as hell.
+Because absolutely no one wants to do that.

 ## Why? 🤔